haiwera-silk-cd/magento-devdocs/guides/v2.1/mtf/mtf_entities/mtf_fixture-repo.md

 <a href="#mtf_repository_create-field"> Learn how to create repository for the fixture field</a>.

-We want to specify data sets for two cases of submitting {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}Widget{% endglossarytooltip %} forms: `default` with minimum data, and `cms_page_link` with data needed to create new {% glossarytooltip f3944faf-127e-4097-9918-a2e9c647d44f %}CMS{% endglossarytooltip %} page link.
+We want to specify data sets for two cases of submitting {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}小工具{% endglossarytooltip %} forms: `default` with minimum data, and `cms_page_link` with data needed to create new {% glossarytooltip f3944faf-127e-4097-9918-a2e9c647d44f %}CMS{% endglossarytooltip %} page link.

 To create a new CMS page link the user must enter data of all required fields.
 The widget has three forms with fields to specify: <a href="#mtf_repo_ex_set">**Settings**</a>, <a href="#mtf_repo_ex_store">**Storefront Properties**</a>, <a href="#mtf_repo_ex_front">**Frontend Apps Options**</a>.
 The following text along with screenshots gives an example of how to create a data set of the repository.